Why Google Analytics isn’t tracking your content amplification efforts

 As I mentioned above, GA’s default session expiration time is 30 minutes, which means multiple user visits within this time frame will only count as one session.
 You can modify this time window to be as short or as long as you need it to be.
 If you’ve tagged your campaigns properly, then this may not be necessary as GA will register users sent from different referrers.

-Tagging your campaigns alone may not be enough to guarantee 100% accuracy between GA’s reporting and your amplification channel’s reporting.
-However, you can always double-check by using a URL shortener, which can be useful for platforms like StumbleUpon that are prone to discrepancies.
+Tagging your campaigns alone may not be enough to guarantee 100 percent accuracy between GA’s reporting and your amplification channel’s reporting.
+However, you can always double check by using a URL shortener, which can be useful for platforms like StumbleUpon that are prone to discrepancies.
 Although using URL shorteners won’t improve GA’s ability to track traffic, it can help corroborate how many clicks/visits you receive on paid campaigns for reporting purposes.

 At the end of the day, there’s no foolproof way to eliminate all of Google Analytics’ tracking issues with content amplification channels.
 The best thing you can do is communicate this to clients ahead of time, be aware of it for personal content amplification efforts and employ the various measures necessary to minimize any discrepancies.